 Heptahydrate- Bluish-green crystals.

-Chemical Properties of Ferrous Sulfate
+Ferrous Sulfate Production

-On heating, ferrous sulfate initially loses its water of crystallization, then the actual green crystals are transformed into an anhydrous solid of white-colour.
+On heating, ferrous sulfate initially loses its water of crystallization, then the actual green crystals are transformed into an anhydrous solid of white-color.
 If it is further heated, then the anhydrous solid discharges white fumes of sulfur trioxide and sulfur dioxide leaving behind reddish-brown coloured ferric oxide.
 Ferrous sulfate begins to decompose at nearly 680 °C (1,256 °F).

 2 FeSO4 → Fe2O3 + SO2 + SO3